ARMmbed/mbed-os-example-client/README.md

 #### Channel settings

-In both 6LoWPAN ND and Thread mode you need to set the channel settings to match the mbed gateway settings.
+In 6LoWPAN ND and Thread mode, you need to set the channel settings to match the mbed gateway settings.
 Channel settings can be found in the `MACROS.txt` file.
-For 2.4GHz shields (AT86RF233) use the following values:
+For 2.4GHz shields (AT86RF233), use the following values:

 ```
 YOTTA_CFG_MBED_MESH_API_6LOWPAN_ND_CHANNEL_PAGE=0